Black Lake Fishing Is An Angler’s Dream

 About Black Lake

-The lake’s maximum depth approaches 30 feet, and the average depth is eight feet.
-Channels and shoals are well marked, but boaters should use a lake chart or depth finder when traveling unfamiliar areas.
-Because of Black Lake’s shallow depths, high winds typically create a significant chop on the open water.
-Anglers, however, can always find out-of-the-wind places to enjoy Black Lake fishing.
+The lake’s maximum depth approaches 30 feet, with an average depth of eight feet.
+While the channels and shoals are well-marked, anglers should use a lake chart or depth finder when navigating unfamiliar waters.
+Due to the shallowness of the lake, high winds can create significant chop on the open water.
+However, there are plenty of sheltered areas around the lake that remain calm, providing ideal fishing conditions away from the wind.
+These calm, out-of-the-wind spots make fishing on Black Lake enjoyable in any weather.

 Fishing Black Lake

-National publications have rated Black Lake fishing among the top-ten bass waters in the country.
-To protect the lake’s outstanding bass fishing, special regulations call for a minimum length of 15 inches and a daily limit of three bass.
-In addition, anglers may fish for bass only during the traditional bass season that runs from the third Saturday in June until November 30.
-Black Lake, like other waters in St. Lawrence County, is exempt from the statewide catch-and-release bass season.
+National fishing publications have consistently ranked Black Lake among the top-ten bass waters in the country, a testament to the quality of its fishery.
+The lake is known for its outstanding bass fishing, and special regulations are in place to protect this resource.
+To help maintain healthy bass populations, Black Lake enforces a minimum length limit of 15 inches and a daily limit of three bass per angler.
+Additionally, bass fishing is only allowed during the traditional bass season, which runs from the third Saturday in June until November 30.
+Notably, Black Lake is exempt from the statewide catch-and-release bass season, allowing anglers to target and harvest bass within the regulated guidelines.

 Species of Fish